We’re making old-fashioned chess pie, a gooey custard pie made with simple ingredients. This easy pie recipe is a true Southern classic!

 Making this classic chess pie recipe could not be easier.
 It’s one of the easiest pie recipes I’ve got on my blog (and believe me, Cousins, I’ve got a lot of pie recipes!).
 As always, don’t forget to check the recipe card below for exact ingredient measurements and directions below.

-3. Pour in the chess pie filling.
+- Pour the filling into the prepared crust.
 It’s going to be liquid-y, and this is okay!
 While baking, the custard filling will set, and the cornmeal will create a nice crusty layer on the top of the pie.

-4. Bake the pie at 325 for 60-70 minutes.
+- Bake the pie at 325 for 60-70 minutes.
+The pie is done when the center has a slight jiggle.
 When you see that golden brown crust on top, the chess pie is done.
 If you’re worried about the edges of the pie crust cooking too quickly, wrap strips of aluminum foil around the edges to prevent burning.
+A pie shield can also be used to prevent overbrowning.

-5. Allow the chess pie to cool for at least an hour before serving.
+- Allow the chess pie to cool slightly on a wire rack, then let it set for about an hour at room temp before serving.
 This step is CRUCIAL!
 If you want a perfectly set, creamy custard pie, you have to let it set and cool to room temperature first!

 Chess Pie Recipe FAQs, Variations, and Pro-Tips

 Y’all got questions; I got answers.
 A classic chess pie recipe is pretty straightforward, but some grannies might have variations and tweaks to their family recipes.
+When I followed this recipe, the pie turned out perfectly with a golden top and a smooth, custardy center.
 Leave a comment below if you have any questions I haven’t answered here!

 What is the difference between chess pie and buttermilk pie?